UWSEDS/hw2-using-functions-hmurph3/README.md

 # HW2 - Using Functions

+##### Final grade: 7/7

-##### Grade: 2/7
+Grade: 2/7

 -3: Didn't check that the dataframe has at least 3 columns.
 -1: Didn't check that  the dataframe contains only the columns that you specified in #1.
 -1: When checking if the columns contain the correct data types, your test implicitly depended on the order of the columns (even though your dataframe only had 1 column, this is still suboptimal).

 -----